ju4tlearn/work/docs/src/en/guide/essentials/route.md

 ::: tip

-- The parent route of multi-level routing does not need to set the 'component' attribute, only the 'children' attribute needs to be set.
+- The parent route of multi-level routing does not need to set the 'component' attribute, only the ' children' attribute needs to be set.
 Unless you really need to display content under nested parent routing.

 - If there are no special circumstances, the 'redirect' attribute of the parent route does not need to be specified and will default to the first child route.